-This course has transitioned to remote learning while campus remains closed.
+All courses have transitioned to remote learning while campus remains closed.
+Meetings will be held on Zoom.

 Special guest, Jessica Bauman, director of Arden Everywhere.